-- (1) An individual whose enrolment as a Trainee has lapsed or been cancelled must provide the following to the Credentials Committee to apply for reinstatement as a Trainee: - (a) an application for reinstatement;

-- (b) any applicable application or other fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees], and any outstanding amounts owing to EGBC; - (c) evidence satisfactory to the Credentials Committee - (i) of the Applicant's identity and legal name, if not previously submitted, and - (ii) that the Applicant is of good character and good repute. - (2) An Applicant whose registration as a non-practising Registrant or a life member or life limited licensee has lapsed or been cancelled must provide the following to the Credentials Committee to apply for reinstatement as a non-practising Registrant or a life member or life limited licensee, as applicable: - (a) an application for reinstatement; - (b) any applicable application or other fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees]; - (c) evidence satisfactory to the Credentials Committee - (i) of the Applicant's identity and legal name, if not previously submitted, and - (ii) that Applicant is of good character and good repute.
+- (1) An individual whose enrolment as a Trainee has lapsed or been cancelled must provide the following to the Credentials Committee to apply for reinstatement as a Trainee: - (a) an application for reinstatement; - (b) any applicable application or other fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees], and any other outstanding amounts owing to EGBC, including a penalty imposed on the Registrant by a Disciplinary Order and any costs imposed on the Registrant pursuant to section 10.9 of the Bylaws [Assessment of Costs After a Discipline Hearing]; - (c) evidence satisfactory to the Credentials Committee - (i) of the Applicant's identity and legal name, if not previously submitted, and - (ii) that the Applicant is of good character and good repute. - (2) An Applicant whose registration as a non-practising Registrant or a life member or life limited licensee has lapsed or been cancelled must provide the following to the Credentials Committee to apply for reinstatement as a non-practising Registrant or a life member or life limited licensee, as applicable: - (a) an application for reinstatement; - (b) any applicable application or other fees specified in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees]; - (c) evidence satisfactory to the Credentials Committee - (i) of the Applicant's identity and legal name, if not previously submitted, and - (ii) that Applicant is of good character and good repute. - (3) In addition to the requirements set out in subsection (2), an Applicant for reinstatement as a non-practising Registrant whose registration was cancelled for failure to participate in a compliance audit pursuant to section 8.6(6.6) of the Bylaws or failure to cooperate with a practice review pursuant to section 8.9(4.6) of the Bylaws, must provide the following to the Credentials Committee: